smoofra/git-pq/README.md

 (Stacked Git).

-It is like `git-subtree`, in that the contents of the sub-repository is included directly as ordinary git-traced subdirectory in the contents of the super-repository.
+It is like `git-subtree`, in that the contents of the sub-repository is included directly as ordinary git-tracked subdirectory in the contents of the super-repository.
 Users that just want to check out the code and build it do not even need to know this tool exists.

 `git-pq` is like `quilt` or `stg` in that it supports a workflow based around a patch queue,